Lapin0t/grothendieck-cern/README.md

 > was this science you decry, that there have been spin-offs in medicine, for
 > example?
 Which are not acupuncture, which are not the repositioning of pelvic
 > organs, but simply penicillin and a number of other decisive things that led
 > to an increase in the world's population.
-A number of us, we're living---your
+A number of us, we're living—your
-> group is called *Vivre*---we're living because of this cursed science.
+> group is called *Vivre*—we're living because of this cursed science.
 >
 > It's true that we're at risk of destruction, and it's only natural that we
 > should reflect on what science is today, in the hands of guys who seem to